lokearm/armchar-swish/README.md

                          | advanceCharacter
                          v
                  character sheet per season
+                         |
+                         | schemaReasoner
+                         v
+                 character sheet for client queries
 ```

+The `schemaReasoner` has not been implemented.
+It has to close
+the graph under RDFS subClassOf and subPropertyOf relations.
+It also has to deduce subproperties of hasTrait, by using the
+class of the object.

 + `prepareCS` makes only a few inferences to simplify future queries
 + `prepareSchema` does subclass inference and similar rules